matheuristic/dotfiles/software.md

 ## Open-source software

 (Note: ᴸ → Linux, ᴹ → Mac, ᵂ → Windows, ᴬ → Android, ᴵ → iOS,
-ˣ → Language runtime-based (e.g., Python, Java, Javascript) with no platform restrictions; Many Linux tools are usable in Windows via [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) or in Mac since it is POSIX-compliant.)
+ᴿ → Language runtime-based (e.g., Python, Java, Javascript) with no platform restrictions; Many Linux tools are usable in Windows via [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) or in Mac since it is POSIX-compliant.)